SioKCronin/website/content/meditation.md

 [This Fountain of Being](https://podcasts.apple.com/us/podcast/this-fountain-of-being/id1485854868)

-I lead guided meditation sessions based on my ongoing study of non-dualism, consciousness, bhakti yoga, complex systems, and care.
-These recordings are opportunities to drop in, remember our interconnected nature, find some stillness and peace, and stoke the fire of care and service that emerges when our core needs are met, including the need to feel deeply seen and loved.
+I lead guided meditation sessions based on my ongoing study of bhakti yoga, complex systems, and care.
+When offered in person I weave in movement, sound, and reiki.
+These offerings are opportunities to drop in, remember our interconnected nature, find some stillness and peace, and stoke the fire of care and service that emerges when our core needs are met, including the need to feel deeply seen and loved.